sokil/DockerDevelopmentEnvironment/README.md

 Entry point to work with container is `run.sh` which wraps `docker-compose` and pass some configuration together, allowing single place of configuration in `.env` file.

-You say "Yey, but we already have http://laradock.io/".
+You say, hey, but we already have http://laradock.io/.
 And my answer is: yes, i know.
 Already know... ;)

 ## Create project